 Consultant’s subconsultant(s), and Professionals engaged by Consultant, or the

-Consultant, Consultant’s subconsultant(s), or Professionals engaged by Consultant shall incorporate a provision requiring the giving of written notice to District, Consultant, and to any other person(s) or party(ies) reasonably designated by District, at least thirty (30) days prior to the cancellation, non-renewal, and/or material modification of any insurance policy required to be purchased and maintained pursuant to this Agreement.
+Consultant, Consultant’s subconsultant(s), or Professionals engaged by Consultant shall incorporate a provision requiring the giving of written notice to District, Consultant, and to any other person(s) or party(ies) reasonably designated by District, at least thirty (30) days prior to the cancellation, or non-renewal (except 10 days for non-payment of premium) of any insurance policy required to be purchased and maintained pursuant to this Agreement.
 Consultant, Consultant’s subconsultant(s), and Professionals engaged by Consultant shall promptly notify District of a downgrade in the AM Best Company rating of any insurance company providing the insurance coverage for Consultant, Consultant’s subconsultant(s) and/or Professionals engaged by Consultant.

 Financial Strength.
 The insurance coverage required of Consultant, Consultant’s